AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 ### Archiving the person `archive`

-Archive's the person's contact so that it is hidden from the main list of contacts.
+Archives the person's contact so that it is hidden from the main list of contacts.

 Format: `archive PHONE_NUMBER`